Is There a Best Time to Drink Water? Hydration Experts Explain

 But what if I often have to pee in the middle of the night?
 What should I do?

-Armul also recognizes the need for some people to taper off their fluid intake before bed, even though waking up to relive oneself probably has more to do with stress and anxiety.
+Armul also recognizes the need for some people to taper off their fluid intake and limit drinking water before bed, even though waking up to relive oneself probably has more to do with stress and anxiety.
 "I have to go at least one time a night and if I drink a lot at dinner, it's two times a night and that can be very disruptive," says Armul.
 She says she typically stops drinking water about three hours before bed.

 "Of course if you're thirsty, you're better off listening to your body," Armul says.
 "I think it's more damaging to go to bed dehydrated than to wake up."